Withholding Tax Agent

 Analyse your processGovernance Notes

-17 steps, 14 deterministic (R) + 2 LLM-suggestion (A) for payment-type classification and treaty-shopping plausibility detection + 1 human (H) for complex-case escalation.
-Under the EU AI Act: not high-risk (Annex III enumeration excludes financial-process tax aggregation - withholding tax determination is not a credit-scoring or social-scoring decision under Annex III).
-Under PCAOB AS 2310 and ISA UK 505: international tax balances are substantive-testing in scope where material to the financial statements - 1099/1042-S withholding payable, accrued international tax liabilities, and Pillar Two top-up tax provisions are routinely material for SEC-registered multinationals and FTSE 350 groups.
-The Agent's Decision Log provides PCAOB AS 2201 design + operating-effectiveness evidence on preventive controls (TIN matching, W-8 validity check, treaty-eligibility verification, IRD/PSD qualification testing) and detective controls (return-vs-GL reconciliation, plausibility variance detection, treaty-shopping pattern detection).
-The two LLM-suggestion stages (payment-type classification, treaty-shopping plausibility) are COSO 2013 controlled - confidence threshold + escalation to tax reviewer + decision logging - and the LLM never files a return without human review acceptance.
+Of the 17 steps, 14 are deterministic, two use an LLM suggestion (payment-type classification and treaty-shopping plausibility detection) and one is a human complex-case escalation.
+The process is not high-risk under the EU AI Act: withholding-tax determination is not a credit-scoring or social-scoring decision under Annex III.
+Under PCAOB AS 2310 and ISA UK 505 international-tax balances are in scope for substantive testing where material, and 1099/1042-S withholding payable, accrued international-tax liabilities and Pillar Two top-up provisions are routinely material for SEC registrants and FTSE 350 groups.
+The Agent's Decision Log provides PCAOB AS 2201 evidence on the preventive controls (TIN matching, W-8 validity, treaty-eligibility verification, IRD/PSD qualification testing) and the detective controls (return-to-GL reconciliation, plausibility variance detection, treaty-shopping pattern detection).
+The two LLM stages are COSO 2013 controlled, with a confidence threshold, escalation to a tax reviewer and decision logging, and the LLM never files a return without human acceptance.

-Cross-jurisdictional retention: US IRS 4 years from later of return due date or filing per IRC Section 6501 (extended to 6 years for substantial omission of income, indefinite for fraud), UK HMRC 6 years per CIS regulations and PAYE rules, EU national rules vary 6-10 years (Germany 10 years per AO Section 147, France 6 years, Spain 4-10 years per LGT, Netherlands 7 years), OECD Pillar Two GloBE Information Return through statute-of-limitations period typically 4-7 years per Member State implementation, PCAOB AS 1215 mandates 7 years for issuer audits, SEC Rule 17a-4 imposes 6 years for broker-dealers.
-The Agent applies the most-stringent rule globally and tags entries with applicable retention class.
-Personal data in payee records (TIN, W-8 personal information, GIIN, treaty-residence certificates) processed under US IRC Section 6103 confidentiality, UK GDPR, EU GDPR, and FATCA Intergovernmental Agreement frameworks.
-Treaty residence certificates and beneficial-owner statements retained for the duration of the underlying payment relationship plus the longest applicable statute-of-limitations period.
+Retention follows the longest applicable rule: 4 years for the US IRS under IRC Section 6501 (extended to 6 years for substantial omission of income, and indefinite for fraud), 6 years for UK HMRC CIS and PAYE records, 6-10 years across EU Member States, 4-7 years for the OECD Pillar Two GloBE Information Return, and 7 years for PCAOB AS 1215 issuer audits.
+The Agent applies that rule globally and tags each entry with its retention class.
+Personal data in payee records (TIN, W-8 information, GIIN, treaty-residence certificates) is processed under US IRC Section 6103 confidentiality, UK and EU GDPR, and the FATCA intergovernmental-agreement frameworks.
+Treaty-residence certificates and beneficial-owner statements are retained for the duration of the underlying payment relationship plus the longest applicable limitation period.

 Process Documentation Contribution